Frequently Asked Questions

 What is glass cullet?

-Glass cullet is the fancy term for glass that is cleaned, crushed and ready to be processed into new products including glass containers, fiberglass, reflective paints, abrasives, aggregates, and more.
-At Ripple Glass, we turn your recycled glass containers into cullet for a number of local customers, most notably Owens Corning, which uses it to make fiberglass insulation, and Ardagh, which turns it into new glass bottles, including those used by Boulevard Brewing Company.
+Glass cullet is the fancy term for glass that is cleaned, crushed, and ready to be processed into new products including glass containers, fiberglass, reflective paints, abrasives, aggregates, and more.
+At Ripple Glass, we turn your recycled glass into cullet for a number of local manufacturers!

 How can I work with Ripple Glass to recycle at my business/organization or in my city?